 You’ve created a beautiful yard that reflects your home.
 Just because the sun goes down, doesn’t mean you should have to stop showing it off.
 Entertaining guests also shouldn’t end just because it’s dark out.
-Nipper Electric will work to install outdoor lighting that provides safety, security and beauty to your landscaping.
+Outdoor lighting can provide safety and security, and beauty to your landscaping.

 Outdoor lighting is vital to your home’s safety.
 Besides making a home look pretty, outdoor lighting installations will:

 - Light pathways and steps for safe walking.